0219220/midterm3superheroes/README.md

-# midterm3superheropedia
-#install express and superheroes packages.
+install express and superheroes packages for this to work properly